jetbrains-academy/rustlings-course/Common Programming Concepts/Functions/Extract Method Refactoring/task.md

 ![Image: refactoring.png](refactoring.png)

-**Step 2: Replace Duplicated Code**
+**Step 2: Replace the Duplicated Code**

-After a new function is created, replace the second occurrence of the code with the new function call.
+After the new function has been created, replace the second occurrence of the code with the new function call.

 **Step 3: Change the Text**